+We also intend to seek a much more precise measurement of the electron magnetic moment.
 Several experimental items warrant further study.
 First is the broadening of the expected lineshapes which limits the splitting of the resonance lines.
 Second, the variation in axial temperatures in the observed resonance lineshapes is not understood, and a larger uncertainty comes from the wider lineshapes.
 Third, cavity sideband cooling could cool the axial motion to near its quantum ground state for a more controlled measurement.
-Fourth, a new apparatus should be much less sensitive to vibration and other variations in the laboratory environment.
-A more accurate measurement of the electron g/2 is the expected result.
+Fourth, the new apparatus should be much less sensitive to vibration and other variations in the laboratory environment.